 If you want to get rid of ants using natural repellents, there are some home remedies you can whip up yourself.
 Here are some of the top natural repellent recipes available.

-This is what I’ve had most success with over the years.
+This is my favourite approach what I’ve had most success with over the years.
 Borax is safe when used with simple precautions and great for killing certain types of worker ants and the queen within approximately three weeks of exposure to it.
 Making the solution is easy!
 Mix ½ teaspoon of borax, 1 cup of warm water, and eight teaspoons of sugar.
 Stir the borax in the liquid until fully dissolved.
 Saturate cotton balls and place these cotton balls anywhere you notice ants.
 I’ve also had good results putting the liquid into bottle caps that function as small dishes.
-Last year I dissolved borax into maple syrup and it worked exceptionally well.
+The last time I saw some small ants in my workshop I dissolved borax into maple syrup (half a teaspoon into about an ounce of syrup and it worked exceptionally well, as it always does.
 I think the scent of the maple syrup was the main reason by.

 Borax is very affordable, and it is very effective at killing ants.
-Keep the solution out of reach of children and pets (or any adult that might be silly enough to eat it).
+Just to be safe, keep the solution out of reach of children and pets (or any adult that might be silly enough to eat it).

 Diatomaceous Earth (Silicon Dioxide)